 Please let us know if you will be using SPD mt bike shoes ie needing SPD pedals.

 What kind of food is served on bike tours?

-a box lunch on our full day tours.
-Please feel free to bring snacks on all tours especially on Family Bike Tours.
+We offer a box lunch on our full day tours.
+Please feel free to bring snacks on all tours especially on half day and Family Bike Tours.
 Every guests gets a FREE water bottle to use on the

 What clothing should we wear on a bike tour?